-- RESULTS AS OF 12/31/85 6.1 Mental Health Services Plans are provided for in local procedures manuals. - 6.2 Through enhancements of medical contracts, medical services and administration have been upgraded. - 6.3 Through contractual services, IYC-Joliet and IYC-Valley View have increased services.
-Equipment has been installed on site at IYC-Valley View. - 7.1 Completed and documented in flow chart format. - 7.2 Design of the model was completed by June of 1985 and data elements identified. - 7.3 All data needs have been met with the exception of Prisoner Review Board parameters. - 7.4 Code has been developed and debugged.
-The model still requires fine tuning in the area of parole board presentation.
+6. COALS Continue progress toward upgrading of available mental health and physical well-being facilities available to residents.
+6.1 By March 31, 1986, develop a Mental Health Services Plan in each Illinois Youth Center.
+6.1 RESULTS AS OF 12/31/85 Mental Health Services Plans are provided for in local procedures manuals.
+6.2 Improve frequency and practice of medical services available to youth.
+6.2 Through enhancements of medical contracts, medical services and administration have been upgraded.
+6.3 Upgrade and increase the amount of dental services available.
+6.3 Through contractual services, IYC-Joliet and IYC-Valley View have increased services.
+Equipment has been installed on site at IYC-Valley View.
+7. Develop a computer simulation model for purposes of projecting juvenile.
+7.1 Conduct a thorough analysis of the juvenile system.
+7.1 Completed and documented in flow chart format.
+7.2 Determine data needs necessary for simulations.
+7.2 Design of the model was completed by June of 1985 and data elements identified.
+7.3 Extract and analyze necessary data.
+7.3 All data needs have been met with the exception of Prisoner Review Board parameters.